-Can a Grandparents’ Request for Visitation be Contested or Denied in Morris County?
+Can a Grandparents’ Request for Visitation be Contested or Denied?

 While grandparents enjoy many legal rights in New Jersey, ultimately parents may have the upper hand in a legal dispute.
 It is important to understand that parents may move to deny visitation rights of a grandparent in New Jersey, but only on the grounds that their presence may be damaging or harmful to a child.